An Irish recipe for sure, I’ve turned Spotted Dog Irish Soda Bread into Spotted Dog Scones. Try this scone recipe for St. Patrick’s Day breakfast!

 Use a pizza cutter or a knife to cut some haphazard triangles.
 Then pull them away from each other a bit.

-Bake for about 15 minutes and they’re all set for dousing with goodies.
+Bake for about 15 minutes.
+They’ll end up with a dark, crisp crust.
+They’re all set for dousing with goodies.

 Spotted Dog Scones with Jam

-We enjoy ours with (real) butter and a multi-berry jam.
-They’re mighty good, but you have to know that you’re eating an Irish soda bread sort of scone (and not a typical scone that you might buy at a coffee shop).
+We enjoy ours served warm with (real) butter and a multi-berry jam.
+In Ireland, you might see people eating their spotted dog soda bread with a slice of cheddar.
+It’s mighty good, but you have to know that you’re eating an Irish soda bread sort of scone (and not a typical scone that you might buy at a coffee shop).
+They’re basically a lightly sweetened Irish Soda Bread.
 I think these would be equally good with dried apricots in there too.
+You’d probably enjoy trying my breakfast Irish soda bread too, since it has a lot of fruit in it!

 Spotted Dog Irish Soda Bread Scones